 Powered by young adults, Makom is everybody friendly.
 Makom, the Hebrew word for space, reanimates ancient Jewish wisdom for today.
 We're in the land of 10,000 lakes with 10,000 ways to create young Jewish community.
 Come as you are and ride the waves with us.
 If you have an idea, let's make it happen.
-Join our Facebook group.
+Check out our website page and join our Facebook group.

 Want to join our Makom email list to hear about future events?
 Contact Jenifer Robins, Director of Young Adult and Family Life at email@example.com.

 Powered by adults, Atid is everybody friendly.
 Atid, the Hebrew word for future, is an open group for anyone who's looking for opportunities for deeper engagement through gatherings and events that take advantage of all the Twin Cities has to offer, as well as social, spiritual and educational opportunities at Adath.

 Want to join the Atid email list for updates on future programs?
 Contact Anna Simon, Director of Congregational Life at firstname.lastname@example.org.

 Want to join the Hillsiders email list for updates on future programs?
 Contact Anna Simon, Director of Congregational Life, at email@example.com.

 Love movies?
 Join Adath's film club where we'll enjoy a movie at the Minneapolis JCC followed by a lively discussion.
 Dates and times will vary but all will be during the weekdays.
 Starts June 13.
 Questions?
 Contact Anna Simon at email@example.com.

 Coming back in 2022 with Marcy Harris as its leader!

 Join our thought-provoking and engaging book club.
 Contact Anna Simon at firstname.lastname@example.org with questions or to be put on the book club email list.